-Barnstaple Branch mileage is measured from Paddington via Bristol.
+Barnstaple Branch mileage is measured

 The next bridge , Pontispool, is an occupation, although the lane is also a public footpath.
 As with Allerford, the "new" work is aligned to the roadway rather than to the original structure.

 Often I wonder what the Great Western directors would have made of it had they been told that so many of the works authorized in those heady times would not last in use for thirty years.